Frequently Asked Questions

 - Where is your office located?

-- Can you represent people who don't live in Wyoming or Colorado?
+- Can you represent people who don't live in Wyoming, Colorado or North Dakota?

 Honestly, sometimes that is very difficult to know.
 The truth is that there are many things you can do on your own as good or better than an attorney and without spending a lot of money.
 There are also some matters that are of relatively low value that it is simply uneconomic to hire a lawyer and you are better off pursuing matters on your own through small claims court or some other similar venue.
 Other matters should almost always have an attorney involved.
 As an example, most people do not understand oil and gas--a valid and binding contract that could dictate your rights for decades.
 As such, that would be an area that more often than not it is a mistake to work without an attorney.
 The same is true with regard to serious injury or wrongful death where it is not uncommon for an insurance company to try to get a settlement before you fully appreciate the extent and scope of your damages or injuries.